 *O. W. Gurley was born on this date in 1868.
 He was a Black teacher and businessman.

-Ottowa W. Gurley was born in Huntsville, Alabama to John and Rosanna Gurley, formerly enslaved persons and grew up in Pine Bluff, Arkansas.
+Ottowa W. Gurley was born in Huntsville, Alabama, to John and Rosanna Gurley, formerly enslaved persons, and grew up in Pine Bluff, Arkansas.
 After attending public schools and self-educating, he worked as a teacher and in the postal service.
-Gurley married his childhood sweetheart, Emma, became a teacher, and then took a relatively cushy job with the U.S. Postal Service but he dreamed of a better life.
+Gurley married his childhood sweetheart, Emma, who became a teacher and then took a relatively cushy job with the U.S. Postal Service, but he dreamed of a better life.

 In 1889, along with his wife, he came to what was then known as Indian Territory to participate in the Oklahoma Land Rush, staking a claim in what would be known as Perry, Oklahoma.
 The young entrepreneur had just resigned from an appointment under president Grover Cleveland in order to strike out on his own."
-In Perry he rose quickly, running unsuccessfully for treasurer of Noble County at first, but later becoming principal at the town’s school and eventually starting and operating a general store for 10 years.
-In 1905, Gurley sold his store and land in Perry and moved with his wife, Emma, to the oil boomtown of Tulsa, where he purchased 40 acres of land which was "only to be sold to colored."
-The first law passed in the new State of Oklahoma, 33 days after statehood, set in place a Jim Crow system of legally enforced segregation, and required blacks and whites to live in separate areas.
+In Perry, he rose quickly, running unsuccessfully for treasurer of Noble County at first but later becoming principal at the town’s school and eventually starting and operating a general store for ten years.
+In 1905, Gurley sold his store and land in Perry and moved with his wife, Emma, to the oil boomtown of Tulsa, where he purchased 40 acres of land, which was "only to be sold to colored."
+The first law passed in the new State of Oklahoma, 33 days after statehood, established a Jim Crow system of legally enforced segregation and required blacks and whites to live in separate areas.

 However, Oklahoma was considered a significant economic and social opportunity by Gurley, politician Edward P. McCabe, and others, leading to the establishment of 50 all-black towns and settlements, among the highest of any state or territory.
-Among Gurley's first businesses was a rooming house which was located on a dusty trail near the railroad tracks.
-This road was given the name Greenwood Avenue, named for a city in Mississippi.
-The area became very popular among Black migrants fleeing the oppression in Mississippi.
+Among Gurley's first businesses was a rooming houselocated on a dusty trail near the railroad tracks.
+This road was given the name Greenwood Avenue, a city in Mississippi.
+The area became very popular among Black migrants fleeing oppression in Mississippi.
 They would find refuge in Gurley's building, as the racial persecution from the south was non-existent on Greenwood Avenue.
 On the contrary, the Greenwood District later became increasingly self-sustained and catered to upwardly mobile Black people.
-Gurley also provided monetary loans to Black people wanting to start their own businesses.
+Gurley also provided monetary loans to Black people wanting to start their businesses.
 Gurley built three two-story buildings and five residences and bought an 80-acre farm in Rogers County.
-He also founded what is today Vernon AME Church and helped build a Black Masonic lodge and an employment agency.
-This implementation of "colored" segregation set the Greenwood boundaries of separation that still exist: Pine Street to the north, Archer Street and the Frisco tracks to the south, Cincinnati Street on the west, and Lansing Street on the east.
+He founded what is today Vernon AME Church and helped build a Black Masonic lodge and an employment agency.
+This implementation of "colored" segregation set the Greenwood boundaries of separation: Pine Street to the north, Archer Street and the Frisco tracks to the south, Cincinnati Street on the west, and Lansing Street on the east.